openhab/openhab-addons/bundles/org.openhab.binding.phc/README.md

 # PHC Binding

-This binding allows you to integrate modules(at the Moment AM, EM and JRM) of PHC, without the PHC control (STM), in openHAB.
+This binding allows you to integrate modules(at the Moment AM, EM, JRM and DIM) of PHC, without the PHC control (STM), in openHAB.

 The serial protocol is mainly extracted, with thanks to the developers from the projects [PHCtoUDP](https://sourceforge.net/projects/phctoudp/) and [OpenHC](https://sourceforge.net/projects/openhc/?source=directory).